-- 15. The Fund is not subject to federal or state income tax. - 16.
-There are no unasserted claims or assessments that our lawyer has advised us are probable of assertion and must be disclosed in accordance with FASB Accounting Standards Codification 450. - 17.
+- 16. There are no unasserted claims or assessments that our lawyer has advised us are probable of assertion and must be disclosed in accordance with FASB Accounting Standards Codification 450. - 17.
 We have complied with all state statutes concerning operations and financial statement reporting. - 18.
 The Fund has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets, nor has any asset been pledged as collateral. - 19.
-We acknowledge our responsibility for presenting the supplementary information, which accompanies the financial statements, in accordance with a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America and we believe the supplementary information, including its form and content, is fairly presented in accordance with a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.
+We acknowledge our responsibility for presenting the supplementary information, which accompanies the financial statements, in accordance with the modified cash basis of accounting, and we believe the supplementary information, including its form and content, is fairly presented in accordance with the modified cash basis of accounting.
 The methods of measurement and presentation of the supplementary information have not changed from those used in the prior period, and we have disclosed to you any significant assumptions or interpretations underlying the measurement and presentation of the supplementary information. - 20.
 We have complied with all aspects of contractual agreements that would have a material effect on the financial statements in the event of noncompliance. - 21.
 We have not consulted with other accountants regarding auditing and accounting matters. - 22.
-No events have occurred subsequent to December 31, 2021, and through the date of this letter that would require disclosure in the financial statements. - 23.
-During the course of your audits you may have accumulated records that support audit documentation.
-Accordingly, copies of such records in your possession are no longer needed by us.
+No events have occurred subsequent to December 31, 2022, and through the date of this letter that would require disclosure in the financial statements. - During the course of your audits you may have accumulated records that support audit documentation.
+Accordingly, copies of such records in your possession are no longer needed by us. - 24.
+In regards to the non-attest service (assisting in the preparation of the audited financial statements) performed by you, we have: - a.
+Assumed all management responsibilities. - b.
+Designated an individual with suitable skill, knowledge, or experience to oversee the service. - c.
+Evaluated the adequacy and results of the service performed. - d.
+Accepted responsibility for the results of the service.